RezaTaheri01/play-pause/README.md

 -----

 *   To stop program press alt + q
 *   This script is set to hide the console window when running.
 To view the console, you can comment out the line that hides it:

-    python

     ```
     # ctypes.windll.user32.ShowWindow(ctypes.windll.kernel32.GetConsoleWindow(), 0)  # hide
     ```

 *   It uses a singleton instance to prevent multiple instances of the script from running simultaneously.
+*   If you don't want mute feature, you can comment out the line:

+    ```
+    # volume.SetMute(True, None) # mute
+    ```